-The school district is providing students and employees with access to the school district's computer system, which includes Internet access.
-The purpose of the system is not merely to provide students and employees with general access to the Internet.
-The school district system has a limited educational purpose, which includes use of the system has a limited educational purpose, which includes use of the system for classroom activities, educational research, and professional or career development, and limited high quality, self-discovery activities.
+The school district is providing students and employees with access to the school district computer system, which includes Internet access.
+The purpose of the system is more specific than providing students and employees with general access to the Internet.
+The school district system has a limited educational purpose, which includes use of the system for classroom activities, educational research, and professional or career development activities.
 Users are expected to use Internet access through the district system to further educational and personal goals consistent with the mission of the school district and school policies.
 Uses which might be acceptable on a user's private personal account on another system may not be acceptable on this limited-purpose network.